-- 1. Clothing, hair, or shoe style in your school (three styles) - > Three clothing styles you can see at my university include Uniforms dress, Dishdash, and pants. - 2.
-Dangerous automobile drivers (speeders, cell-phone users, teens) - There are three types of drivers that make our street unsafe: speeders, cell-phone users, and teenagers. - 3.
-Disneyland's or Disney World's appeal (children and adults) - > Disneyland and Disney World appeal to both children and adults. - 4.
-The advantages (or the disadvantages) of living in a large city/ a small town - Living in a small town has several advantages: little traffic, a low crime rate, friendly neighbors, and community spirit. - 5.
-Kinds of appeals television advertisers use to sell automobiles/beer/ any product or service - > Advertisers design TV car commercials to appeal to shoppers' different personalities and desires.
+- 3- Disneyland's or Disney World's appeal (children and adults) - 4- The advantages (or the disadvantages) of living in a large city/ a small town.
+Living in a small town has several advantages: little traffic, a low crime rate, friendly neighbors, and community spirits. - 5- Kinds of appeals television advertisers use to sell automobiles/beer/ any product or service.

+h.
 Transition Signals For Logical Division of Ideas...